 Pineapple juice gives this classic cocktail a well-needed summertime twist.
 Get the Pineapple Moscow Mule recipe.

 Vanilla bean mellows out the pineapple and gives this martini an especially Tahitian flair.
-It may be more time-consuming making the syrup from scratch, but it’s definitely worth it to impress your friends.
+It may be more time-consuming making the syrup from scratch, but it’s definitely worth it to impress your friends—or treat yourself.
 Get the Pineapple and Vanilla Bean Martini recipe.

 This is the perfect camping cocktail (in part because you mix it up beforehand and stash it in a canteen in the cooler), but it’s also perfect to sip if you miss the woods yet don’t feel comfortable going on a camping trip this year.
 It contains pine liqueur for a taste of the forest, balanced out by pineapple juice and dark rum.
 Get our Pine Cone Punch Camping Cocktail recipe.

-Pineapple and rum are old friends, but this tropical taste pairs will with bourbon too.
+Pineapple and rum are old friends, but the fruit’s tropical taste pairs well with bourbon too.
 Add lemonade and you have a perfect 3-ingredient cocktail for sipping all summer long.
 Get the Pineapple Bourbon Lemonade recipe.